robzed/pforth_SDL/README.md

 ## LONGER TERM TO DO LIST

-* Fix this README properly
+* Fix this README properly - instructions of building, and instructions on SDL_tools directory and SDL2_example.fth
 * Add instructions for differences between gForth and pForth when using tutorials.
 * Add names too long warning